 You can take two spoons and with the aid of each other make a small oval shape.
 With one spoon push the dough from the other spoon into your soup.
 You can also use a greased ice cream scoop or even fill a pastry bag with the plantain and pipe the dough into your soup.

 💬 Did you make this Bolitas de Platano recipe?
 Please leave a star rating, comment, or question below.
 I read all the comments and appreciate all the feedback.
 Thank You!

 - 1 green plantain

-- First, you need to peel your plantain and cut it in half.
+- Peel your plantain and cut it in half.
 This is for better handling.
-Now grate your plantain with a box grater.
-Use the side with the smallest holes.
+Now grate your plantain with a box grater using the smallest holes side.
 Add your salt and sazón to your plantain dough.
 Mix until you see a uniform color.

-- Usually, these plantain balls are made to be cooked in a soup you are already making.
-After you take the balls out of your freezer you immediately add them to your soup and cook for 15 minutes over high heat.
+- After you take the balls out of your freezer immediately add them to your soup and cook for 15 minutes over high heat.
 If you are not making a soup you can still cook them.
-Just take a medium size pan, add water and boil for 15 minutes or until firm over high heat.
-Serve and enjoy.
+Just take a medium-sized pan over high heat, add water, and boil for 15 minutes or until firm.
+Serve and enjoy!

 - You can use a small blender or a food processor to grate the plantain just make sure that there are no clumps.

 - Make the bolitas fairly the same size to ensure even cooking.

 - When shaping the balls, grease whatever you’re using to avoid the dough from sticking.